ciskavriezenga/SID2a_Unity/_information/randomized_sounds.md

 ## Random container
 TODO@C- write short 'how to'

-## One shots & randomization
+## Single audio clip & randomization
 ### Randomized pitch shift
-Simply randomize the pitch of the audio source that is used to play the audio clip (either one clip or as a one shot) in your scipt as follow.
+Simply randomize the pitch of the audio source that is used to play the audio clip (either as an assigned clip or as a one shot) in your scipt as follow.

 ```csharp
 audioSourceOneShotsRandomized.pitch = Random.Range(0.9f, 1.1f);